 Truck accidents in Louisiana can have numerous contributing factors; understanding them is crucial for both prevention and legal assessment of these incidents.
-In such cases, the state's infrastructure, weather patterns, and economic activities often play a role.
+The state's infrastructure, weather patterns, and economic activities often play a role.

 In some cases, accidents are caused by factors related to the truck drivers: